 I have an MA in Integrative Arts Psychotherapy that was awarded in 2004 by London Metropolitan University (IATE).

-Diploma Training in Group work at the Institute Of Group Analysis, London
+Diploma Training in Group work at the Institute Of Group Analysis, and Groupwork Practitioner status, London

 I am UKCP registered.

-I have worked as a trainer and tutor at the Institute for Arts in Therapy and Education since 2010.
+I work as a Senior Lecturer and tutor at the Institute for Arts in Therapy and Education (since 2010.)

 Accredited register membership